-Lead Investigator - Professor Craig Olsson
+Scientific Director – Professor Craig Olsson

 The Australian Temperament Project (ATP) is one of the longest running studies of social and emotional development in Australia.
-The study is based on a representative sample of Australian children born in the state of Victoria, Australia between September 1982 and January 1983.
+The study is based on a representative sample of over 2000 Australian children born in the state of Victoria, between September 1982 and January 1983.
 Since then, parents (Generation 1) and their offspring (Generation 2) have been followed for over 30 years (15 waves) across childhood, adolescence and into adult life.

-Phone: (03) 9345 4129
+Phone: +61 (0)3 9345 4129